Riding a Black Unicorn Down the Side of an Erupting Volcano While Drinking from a Chalice Filled with the Laughter of Small Children

-The album's cover art was provided by famous fantasy/concept artist Michael "Daarken" Lim.
+The album's cover art was provided by fantasy/concept artist Michael "Daarken" Lim.
 Daarken is well known for designing characters and providing concept art for RPGs, role-playing video games and MMORPGs such as Magic: The Gathering, Kingdoms of Amalur: Reckoning and Warhammer Online: Age of Reckoning, among many others.

 Riding a Black Unicorn... would be the first album by Voltaire to count with the appearance of guest musicians instead of his usual live band; among them are Franz Nicolay of The World/Inferno Friendship Society (who previously worked with Voltaire on his 2008 album To the Bottom of the Sea), Brian Viglione of The Dresden Dolls and Violent Femmes (a common collaborator for Voltaire since his previous album Hate Lives in a Small Town), Melora Creager of Rasputina (in her first collaboration with him) and David J, of now-defunct post-punk/gothic rock band Bauhaus fame.

 Background

 According to comments made by Voltaire on his official YouTube channel, "Innocent" was conceived as an anti-bullying song.
 Voltaire was constantly bullied during his childhood in New Jersey.

 "The Mechanical Girl" was inspired by Hayao Miyazaki's 1986 film Castle in the Sky.